lahabana/wideor-server/README.md

 - Merge the validation functions on the client side and on the server side
 - Investigate cloudfront for serving js and css
 - See if we can remove the s3cmd from the release script and replace it with a custom node script (we already have knox-mpu as a dependency...)
+- Split site and API cause this is starting to be a real mess.